Greg Kuznik

 Gregory Kuznik (/ˈkuːznɪk/ KOOZ-nik; Greg Kužnik) (born June 12, 1978) is a Canadian-born Slovene former ice hockey player.

+Career

-He was drafted 171st by the Hartford Whalers in the 1996 NHL Entry Draft.
+Kuznik was drafted 171st by the Hartford Whalers in the 1996 NHL Entry Draft.
 In the 2000–01 NHL season, he played one game for the Carolina Hurricanes.
 Since 2003 he has played in Europe, spending two seasons in the British National League for the Fife Flyers and two seasons in Italy's Serie A league for Sportiva Hockey Club Fassa.
 In 2007, he moved to Slovenian team HDD Olimpija Ljubljana in the EBEL league.

 He participated at the 2011 IIHF World Championship as a member of the Slovenia men's national ice hockey team.